mgwalker/mudz.me/_salads/Roasted Carrot and Farro Salad.md

 minutes, until the carrots are still al dente but soft and can be cut with a fork.
 Remove from the oven and allow to cool.

 Discard the thyme.
-Toss the carrots, garlic, parsley, and bell pepper (if using) with the farro.
+Toss the carrots, garlic, and parsley with the farro.
 Once mixed, very gently fold in the beans.
 Check seasoning and add salt if desired.
 Arrange the salad on a serving platter and drizzle a little more olive oil over the top and dust generously with fresh-cracked pepper.